Ordisoftware/Hebrew-Letters/README.md

 #### 2022.03.20 - Version 6.12

 - Code refactoring.
+- Fix some menu items not being disabled when multiple instances are running.
 - Disable IPC intercom for non-admin users.
 - Update web links with more resources on hieroglyphs.
 - Update web links with more resources on Loubavitch.